Thank you for being a part of World Green Building Week 2018.

 Between you all, you asked questions at a panel discussion, sent in pictures for a photo competition, learnt about some of New Zealand’s greenest homes at our webinars, munched popcorn at a movie night, met us at a bunch of University campuses, met each other over drinks, celebrated a decade of Green Star superstars and heard around 20 leaders and experts deliver though-provoking presentations.
 Phew!

 It was great to see so many New Zealanders gather throughout the week to forge friendships and alliances, and to feel the growing momentum behind Kiwis like you and me who want better homes and buildings.
 You can see a load of World Green Building Week pictures on our Facebook page.
+Through our Movie Night and Panel Discussion we donated over $570 dollars to Homeless Services at Auckland City Mission.

-#WGBW2018 National Sponsors
+#WGBW 2018 National Sponsors